mWater/minimongo/README.md

 **cacheFindOne**: (default true) true to cache the `findOne` results from the remote database in the local database

+**shortcut**: (default false) true to return `findOne` results if any matching result is found in the local database.
+Useful for documents that change rarely.

 To keep a local database and a remote database in sync, create a HybridDb:

 ```